-Dr Wendy Abigail is an RN and Senior Lecturer within the College of Nursing and Health Sciences at Flinders University.
-Her skills and expertise are directly relevant to the proposed women’s health research project due to her strong history of work in this area.
+Dr Wendy Abigail is a RN, Senior Lecturer within the College of Nursing and Health Sciences at Flinders University with full academic status.
+Her skills and expertise are directly relevant to women’s health research as well as grey nomad research projects due to her strong history of work in these areas.

 Women’s health (including sexual and reproductive health [SRH], breast cancer, women’s empowerment) is her area of research focus with expertise in mixed methods research including quantitative methods (trend analysis and descriptive methods) qualitative research and case study methodology.
-Additionally, she has a strong research interest in the scholarship of teaching and learning, which is currently focused on learning analytics.
+Additionally, she has a strong research interest in gey nomad research, with a focus on diabetes heatlh.
 Dr Abigail leads, has led or is Associate Chief Investigator for research grants with outputs including peer-reviewed journal articles, national and international conference presentations including being an invited speaker, as well as non-peer reviewed publications and media engagements locally and internationally.
 Dr Abigail is recognised nationally and internationally by clinicians, practitioners and researchers for her work and collaborations in the fields of women’s health and in the field of scholarship in teaching and learning.

 2017 Irene Bell Community Award, International Women's Day, 8th March

 2014 Flinders University Faculty Scholar - Faculty of Medicine, Nursing and Health Sciences.